enilaester/Bootcamp-Data-Analytics-Resilia/Squad Projects/README.md

 -   **`"People and Engagement Manager”`**: responsible for monitoring the 'spirit' of the team, helping with any conflicts and/or misunderstandings, ensuring that the group is functioning well, and that everyone is fulfilling their responsibilities.

--   **`“General Collaborator I, II”`**: Responsible for helping other members with their respective duties and ensuring that all tasks are completed on time.
+-   **`“General Collaborator I, II”`**: responsible for helping other members with their respective duties and ensuring that all tasks are completed on time.

 ## **Project 1: Chatbot for a Veterinary Clinic - Python project with an emphasis on conditional flows**

-Below you'll find a description of the project, the link to its repository and my tech and soft skills assessments.
+Below you'll find a description of the project, the link to its repository (in Brazilian Portuguese) and my tech and soft skills assessments.

 ### **About:**